Facebook offers olive branch to mobile carriers

 Taylor said operators could play a vital role in billing for Facebook's services, potentially putting the 30 percent tolls that Apple and Google collect in their app stores in the hands of the operators instead.

-The billing alliance includes eight major carriers such as Spanish group Telefonica (TEF.MC), U.S. operator AT&T (T.N) and Japanese company Softbank (9984.T)
+The billing alliance includes eight major carriers such as Spanish group Telefonica, U.S. operator AT&T and Japanese company Softbank

 Operators could also help Facebook make money from users of more basic phones in emerging economies such as India and Nigeria, many of whom do not have access to app stores or own credit cards to make online purchases.